50 Best cds of 2020 until now

 – Release day: March 6, 2020

-“Nick of Time” highlights James Hunter’s silky voice as he weaves his verses with atrioventricular bundle’s soul-blues orchestration.
-These sentimental tracks are similar to old-timey restaurants as well as puppy love.
+“Nick of Time” highlights James Hunter’s creamy voice as he weaves his verses with atrioventricular bundle’s soul-blues orchestration.
+These timeless tracks are evocative old-timey restaurants and also puppy love.

 #19 ‘U Kin B The Sun’ by Frazey Ford